Working with Data

 Empirical research is all about making decisions (the best ones possible with the information at hand).
 Please select the video below that pertains to the software you are using for the course.

-After reviewing the material above, take Quiz 3 in moodle (optional).
-The reading quizzes do not count towards your grade, but will help you to assess your understanding of some of the conceptual content.
+After reviewing the material above, take Quiz 3 in Moodle.
+The reading quizzes will help you to assess your understanding of some of the conceptual content.

 During Class Tasks